mateusdreher/api.aprova-mail/README.md

 * [Create new email](http://localhost:3000/docs/#/mail/MailController_create): **Need the token**

-*OBS: You need at least two different users in the same city to send an email (sender and receiver)*
+*OBS: You need at least two different users in the same city to send an email (sender and receiver).
+Thr sender is user logged (you) and receiver is an userId passed in payload*
 * [List mails received by you](http://localhost:3000/docs/#/mail/MailController_listMyReceived): **Need the token**
 ``` javascript
 //Sorting de list: